 needed in certain investigative and emergency circumstances.

+After receiving a valid release, VR staff may provide the requested confidential information pursuant to A-209 without an Open Records request.
+However, VR staff must consider the exceptions for information that may not be released pursuant to A-209-2 when responding to the request.

-After an Open Records request has been completed by OGC and returned to the VR counselor, the VR counselor must complete VR1514, Request from Open Records, certifying that the information was released per TWC policy.
+If an Open Records request has been completed by OGC and returned to the VR counselor, the VR counselor must complete VR1514, Request from Open Records, certifying that the information was released per TWC policy.
 The form allows the VR counselor to identify information not provided to the requestor because it would be potentially harmful to the customer if released.

+For more information on valid releases, refer to VRSM A-209: Valid Release Authorized by the Customer or a Representative.

+For more information on retrieving closed case files, refer to VRSM D-303-1: Case Files.

 …